 According to an REI article, packing can be broken down into three zones, plus peripheral storage:

 Visualize stacking cordwood.
 You’re laying down rows, not building columns: Fill nooks and crannies until you have a solid, stable load—and be sure weight is equally balanced on each side.
 Tighten compression straps to streamline your load and prevent it from shifting as you hike.

 Meet at the park visitor center for a short hike to learn about the trees of Pilot Mountain State Park.
 Identification by leaves, bark, fruit, and flowers will be discussed.

 Meet in the Visitor Center lobby for a leisurely hike exploring the natural side of Fort Macon.
 Hike will cover both trail and beach.

-Join a Park Ranger at 10:00 a.m. in the Flytrap Trail Parking Area for a hike along the trails.
-Learn about different habitats that exist within Carolina Beach State Park and how each habitat affects the plants and animals that call the park home.
-Wear good walking shoes and dress for the weather.
-For more information, call 910-458-8206.
+Join a Park Ranger at the Flytrap Trail for a hike along the trails.
+We will discuss the different types of carnivorous plants we have including the Venus Flytrap.
+Also, learn about different habitats that exist within Carolina Beach State Park and how each habitat affects the plants and animals that call the park home.

 Join a Ranger for a short Cypress Point Trail Hike.
 We will discuss the history of Merchants Millpond and the plants and animals that we encounter.
 The program should last about 45 minutes.
 For more information, feel free to contact park staff at 252 357 1191.